HISTORY

 After seven years of campaigning for the removal of commercial gill nets from the Great Barrier Reef, it was officially 'a win' for the iconic reef and the marine wildlife that call it home.

 7,500+ Aussies added their voice and helped secure a #NetFreeReef, with the Queensland Government making a bold commitment to end gill net fishing in dugong protection areas of the Great Barrier Reef World Heritage Area by 2024.
-Learn about the many ways you helped regenerate nature in 2023 here.
+Learn about the many ways you helped Regenerate Nature in 2023 here.

 Learn more about WWF-Australia